 The Sheriff's Office alleges that on January 18, 2012, the Respondents all participated in the movement of detainee through the facility and down a hallway in Division IX towards an elevator to be removed from his cell area.
-It is alleged that there had previously been an altercation between Respondent Ferrell and detainee that there had previously been are altercation between Respondent Ferrell and detainee to the second that excessive force was used against the detainee by Officer Ferrell.
+It is alleged that there had previously been an altercation between Respondent Ferrell and detainee to the factor of the second that excessive force was used against the detainee by Officer Ferrell.
 The Sheriff further alleges that no report of this incident was completed by Officer O'Rourke or Vazquez even though they clearly witnessed the incident.
-The allegations are that Respondent Ferrell used excessive force against the detainee by kneeing him on the right side of the head area while he was handcuffed, bent over and causing injury to the specifically abrasions to the face and left hand contusion.
+The allegations are that Respondent Ferrell used excessive force against the detainee by kneeing him on the right side of the head area while he was handcuffed, bent over and causing injury to the second seco